BLSQ/iaso/README.md

 ``` bash
 docker-compose up db
 ```
+(if you get this message: "Database is uninitialized and superuser password is not specified.
+You must specify POSTGRES_PASSWORD" you can set POSTGRES_PASSWORD=postgres in the .env file )

 ### 4. Run migrations

 In a separate bash (without closing yet the started db), launch the migrations

 ``` bash
 docker-compose run --rm iaso manage migrate